General Information

 Status of Financial Aid Application

-The Georgia College Office of Financial Aid will contact newly admitted students via U.S. mail if verification documents are needed to complete the financial aid file.
-Returning students will be sent an e-mail of needed documents, but we encourage you to follow the steps described below to check the status of your FAFSA application:
+The Georgia College Office of Financial Aid will contact students via Bobcat email if verification documents are needed to complete the financial aid file.
+We encourage you to follow the steps described below to check the status of your FAFSA application:

 Check Status of Financial Aid